Unbuilt Services On The M42

 - Willersley Woodside (J11-12)

-Black Firs attracted attention in 1974 was scheduled to open in 1978.
+Black Firs attracted attention in 1974 and was scheduled to open in 1978.
 A major flaw was soon discovered: North Way was in the way of the planned site of the service area.
 In theory it could easily be moved because it was running through countryside at the time, but it was going to be built as part of the M42 contract which was ready to go.
 So Black Firs was postponed.

 Willersley Woodside appears to have been chosen to maintain a good spacing from the new site at Black Firs.
 It is again named after a street.
 Austrey Meadows still wasn't totally ruled out, and there were still questions over the route of the road.